Cathie Hatrick-Anderson here...

 There is no charge for current or potential New England clients.

-about horse training, horse behavior or transistioning to Dr. Cook's bitless bridle?
-With over 40 years of experience, I'm here to help!
+about horse training, with over 40 years of experience, I'm here to help!

 paypal, buy now button, then give me a call.
 Lets talk!